Getting Married in Maryland

 • Marriage license be obtained from the Circuit Court Clerk's Office in the county where the marriage is to take place.
 If, however, it is not convenient for you to visit the Clerk's Office in that county, you may apply using a Non-Resident Affidavit.
 Affidavits are available online at the Calvert, Kent, and Queen Anne's Circuit Court Clerks' web sites.
 Or obtain one from either your county or from the county in which you plan to marry.

 Waiting Period: 2 days.
-The license is issued at the same time the application is taken; however, the license will reflect an effective date of forty-eight hours from the date of issue.
+The license is issued at the same time the application is taken; however, the license will reflect an effective time of 6am on the second day after the date of issue.

 Fees: Vary from county to county.